Oaks of the World

 -- Named after James Mac Donald who put up the money for the publication of "Illustration of West American Oaks" by Alb.
 Kellogg and Ed.
 Greene in 1889;

--- Different from Q.lobata by shallower leaves sinus, smaller and sharper lobes;
+-- Different from Q.lobata by shallower leaves sinus, smaller and sharper lobes, smaller and more pointed acorns;

 -- Fixed hybrid;